The Nakayama functor and its completion for Gorenstein algebras: Gorenstein projective modules

 A standard d\'evissage argument yields the following consequence.

 \begin{corollary} The composition of functor $\bfs\circ \ires \colon \Mod A\to \KInj A$ induces a triangle equivalence

 \end{corollary}

 \begin{proof} The triangulated categories $\uGProj A$ and $\KacInj$ are both compactly generated and the functor $\bfs\ires$ preserves coproducts.
+For the compact generation of $\KacInj$, see \cite[Corollary~5.4]{Krause:2005}, and $\bfs\ires$ preserves coproducts since $\bfs$ is a left adjoint.
 Thus the assertion follows from the fact that $\bfs\ires$ is a triangle equivalence when restricted to the subcategories of compact objects; see \intref{Theorem}{thm:rob}. \end{proof}